By Dan Warelis

 In these buses you choose the types of seat you like — Cama (bed), Semi-Cama (semi-bed), Cama-Suite (bed-suite), and Cama Ejecutivo (executive bed).
 My whisky and sponge cake came on an executive class ticket, but the economy rides also offer games, food and entertainment.

-Better still, while Argentina’s inflation rate is driving up costs annually by quite a percentage, the busses remain much cheaper than the average bus trip in North America.
+Better still, while Argentina’s inflation rate is driving up costs annually by quite a percentage, Argentina’s Bingo Buses remain much cheaper than the average bus trip in North America.
 Executive seats on the 10½-hour bus ride from downtown Buenos Aires to picturesque Córdoba, for example, are only $61.
 Fares to dozens of other destinations around the country also provide great savings.

 Even better, if you listen carefully you just might hit Bingo and win a bottle of one of Argentina’s splendid wines.